Ezequiel Tovar Player Props: Rockies vs. Marlins

 Ezequiel Tovar At The Plate

-- Tovar has 21 doubles, three triples, nine home runs and 13 walks while hitting .260.
+- Tovar is hitting .260 with 21 doubles, three triples, nine home runs and 13 walks.

+- Tovar has picked up a hit in 72.2% of his 90 games this year, with multiple hits in 20.0% of them.

-- In 33 games this season (37.1%), Tovar has picked up an RBI, and in 10 of those games (11.2%) he had two or more.
+- In 33 games this year (36.7%), Tovar has picked up an RBI, and in 10 of those games (11.1%) he had more than one.
 He has also driven in three or more of his team's runs in three contests.

 - He has scored in 38 games this season, with multiple runs six times.